Stock market today: Asian stocks are mixed on signs of slowing growth in the US and China - ExBulletin

 Treasury yields were mixed following the highly anticipated jobs data.
 The 10-year Treasury yield rose to 4.07% from 4.05% on Friday night.
 It helps set the rates for mortgages and other large loans.

-In other trading on Monday, benchmark U.S. crude oil fell 53 cents to $73.33 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading on Monday, the benchmark U.S. crude fell 52 cents to $73.34 a barrel in electronic trading on the New York Mercantile Exchange.
 It added $2.06 to $73.86 a barrel on Friday.

 |